 There is not one person I know who loves doing timesheets.
 The finance team hate chasing us for them and we hate having to itemise our work day.
-Even worse is when you come in on a Monday morning and have to remember all of the different jobs you did.
+Even worse is when you come in on a Monday morning and have to remember all of the different jobs you did last week.

 We all have to put up with context switching but the support team are constantly switching between customers issues making it very hard to keep an accurate record.